 How to Start a Trucking Company

-The first milemarker on the road to running a successful trucking company is obtaining your Commercial Driver’s License, or CDL.
+The first milemarker on the road to starting a trucking company is obtaining your Commercial Driver’s License, or CDL.
 You can get a copy of your state’s CDL Manual, which outlines CDL requirements, on the DMV website.
 Each state is a little different, but usually you will need a valid driver’s license, pay a fee, and submit a medical examination report.
 If you plan on driving between states, you must be at least 21 years old.
 Otherwise, state age minimums range from 18 to 21 years old.

 After turning in your CDL application to the DMV, you will take a written test.
 You may retake this test if you don’t pass, but there likely will be another fee.
 After the written exam, most states require CDL classes and/or logging a certain number of hours with an instructor.
 The DMV can advise you on what training is required.